 Located in the midwest part of the Norwegian coastline, the Atlantic Road is one of the most scenic drives in the world.
 Driving along this road is like teetering on the edge of the sea.
 The curvy road dips and arches over the brutal waves of the Norwegian Sea that often crash over the pavement during storms.
 This unique highway will bring you out to the very farthest point where the land ends and the ocean begins.

 The Atlantic Road is part of Norwegian national road 64 (Rv 64).
 The road's roller coaster-feel, curvy bridges and phenomenal views have made it a favorite of road trippers and motorcyclists.
 The construction of the road started on August 1983 and it took six years to be finished.
 Its 8 breath-taking (and sometimes terrifying) bridges has become one of the country’s most popular tourist attractions.
-The road is narrow with dips and twists throughout often taking drivers by surprise.
 The weather in the area is also unpredictable and harsh with visibility disappearing quickly, strong winds, and sudden temperature drops.

 This road has been heralded as one of the most spectaculars roads in the world by the dangerousroads.org users.
 It links the towns of Kristiansund and Molde, the two main population centers in the county of Møre og Romsdal in Fjord Norway.
 It starts approximately 30 kilometers southwest of Kristiansund and ends 47 kilometers north of Molde.
 It’s a very popular tourist attraction in the country.
 The road includes 8 bridges with a total length of 891 metres.
 It was also designated a Cultural Heritage Site, is considered a National Tourist Route, and has been recognized as the Norwegian Construction of the Century.
 It's one of the famous scenic drives in Norway.